jbrehmer42/Earthquakes_Italy/README.md

 Schlather, and Kirstin Strokorb (2023).
 Comparative evaluation of point process forecasts.

+## Differences to previously reported predictive performance

+We report slightly different Poisson scores compared to

+J. Brehmer, T. Gneiting, M. Herrmann, W. Marzocchi, M.
+Schlather, and K. Strokorb (2023).
+Comparative evaluation of point process forecasts.

+Due to numerical inaccuracies three earthquakes had been unnecessarily excluded from analysis.
+Additionally, we adhere to the CSEP binning which includes lower boundaries to a cell and excludes upper boundaries, whereas Brehmer et al. used the opposite rule.
+This results in four earthquakes being assigned to a neighboring cells.

+Likewise, we report different IGPE values compared to

+M. Herrmann and W. Marzocchi (2023).
+Maximizing the forecasting skill of an ensemble model.
+Geophysical Journal International.

+The reason is again a slightly different binning of earthquakes registered on cell boundaries.
+While Herrmann et al. also use the CSEP binning, numerical inaccuracies entailed that five earthquakes had been assigned to a wrong cell in terms of the CSEP binning.

 ## Code

 The tables and plots can be reproduced with the following files:

 - **data_prep.R** Loads all the data (see below) and pre-processes them.
 Called at the start of all other main scripts.
-- **precompute.R** Provides functions to load and process the data in
+- **functions_prep.R** Provides functions to load and preprocess the data
-- **full-evaluation_heavy-computation.R** pre-compute values for empirical CDFs, Murphy diagrams, score component plot and reliability diagram
+- **precompute.R** pre-compute values for empirical CDFs, Murphy diagrams, score component plot and reliability diagram
 - **plots_and_tables.R** comprises all the functionality to calculate the values for the tables and to create the plots of the publication apart from simulation study plots